 A celebration of Inter Faith Week in Cheltenham

-The local event is being delivered in partnership by the University of Gloucestershire, Cheltenham Inter Faith and Cheltenham Borough Council.
+A free vegan curry will be provided.
+Everyone is welcome, tickets are free and pre-registration on Eventbrite is essential to guarantee a space.
+The local event is being delivered in partnership with the University of Gloucestershire, Cheltenham Inter Faith and Cheltenham Borough Council.

-Jo Parkin, Campus Chaplain at the University of Gloucestershire said: “Once again, the University of Gloucestershire are proud to be co-hosting this annual celebration of National Inter Faith Week.
-We look forward to welcoming members of local faith groups, students, staff and the wider community as we come together to share our hopes, fears, knowledge and experience of responding to the Climate Crisis”
+Atique Miah, Muslim Chaplain at the University of Gloucestershire, said: “After a very difficult year the University of Gloucestershire is proud to be co-hosting the annual celebration of National Interfaith Week.
+This year we'll be looking at 'The Shape of Things to Come' and how the pandemic has shaped our lives.
+We look forward to welcoming members of local faith groups, students, staff and the wider community to join our event, as we come together to share our reflections.”

-Cllr Flo Clucas, cabinet member healthy lifestyles at Cheltenham Borough Council, says: “Cheltenham Borough Council is delighted to support this fantastic opportunity for people of different beliefs to come together, to learn more about each other and to increase understanding.
+Cllr Flo Clucas, cabinet member communities and safety said: “We are delighted to support this fantastic opportunity for people of different beliefs to come together once more, to learn more about each other and to increase understanding.
 Everyone is welcome to join and take part.”

-National Inter Faith Week www.interfaithweek.org, takes place this year from 10-17 November.
+National Inter Faith Week www.interfaithweek.org, takes place this year from 14 to 21 November.

 The week aims to: